4Bishal/Random_Color_Generator/README.md

-# Random_Color_Generator
+# Css-Only-Project
-It is a basic Ui page that generate random color on clicking the button
+It is a basic Ui page that have simple navbar and a photo
 # Author
 Created By Bishal Bhandari.